jtheisen/sqlizer/readme.md

 Under TypeScript, the type of `result` is indeed inferred from the query's selection `{ o, i }` as this is obviously not some predefined model type.

-I've have a proof of concept that this is possible on GitHub.
+This repo contains a proof of concept that this is possible.

 # Motivation